Wolverhampton: 19th century

-A few years before she began her reign, Queen Victoria visited Wolverhampton in the 1830s and described it as "a large and dirty town" but one which received her "with great friendliness and pleasure".
+A few years before she began her reign, Queen Victoria visited Wolverhampton in the 1830s and described it as "a large and dirty town", but one that received her "with great friendliness and pleasure."
 In Victorian times, Wolverhampton grew to be a wealthy town mainly due to the huge amount of industry that occurred as a result of the abundance of coal and iron deposits in the area.
 The remains of this wealth can be seen in local houses such as Wightwick Manor and The Mount (both built for the prominent varnish and paint manufacturers, the Mander family) as well as Tettenhall Towers.
 All three are located in the western fringe of Wolverhampton, in the areas known as Wightwick and Tettenhall.
 Many other houses of similar stature were demolished in the 1960s and 1970s.